gabro8a/STNs/README.txt

 #-------------------------------------------------------------------------------------------------------
 1) create.R: Creates the STN models of single algorithms from raw data and saves them in an output folder.
       - Requires 3 arguments (and a 4th optional argument):
-        1) The name of the folder containint the raw data files.
+        1) The name of the folder containing the raw data files.
         2) The number of runs from the input files to be used.
 This should be a number between 1 up to total number of runs within in the raw data files.
-        3) The objectve value of global optimum (or best-known solution) with the desired precision) of the instance considered.
+        3) The objective value of global optimum (or best-known solution) with the desired precision of the instance considered.
         4) Optional argument  0: Maximisation, 1 : Minimisation (default).

       - We give two folders as examples of input files "rana" and "pmed7", for continous and discrete optimisation respectively.